 Licence and insurance

-You will need to be at least 18 years old to drive a car or motorbike of over 80cc, or 16 if riding a motorbike at a lower cc.
-While international driving permits are recognised, they aren’t required.
+You need to be at least 18 years old to drive a car or motorbike (over 80cc) in France and 16 if riding a motorbike at a lower cc.

-The French authorities have banned the use of all mobile phones, including those used with a hands-free kit or via a Bluetooth device.
+The French authorities have banned the use of all mobile phones while driving, including those used with a hands-free kit or via a Bluetooth device.

 It’s just not worth the risk - if you’re caught, you could be hit with a €135 fine, so save those calls for when you’re not on the road.